-This method may be used to feed people whose digestive tract is functioning normally if they cannot eat enough to meet their nutritional needs (such as people with severe burns) or if they cannot swallow (such as some people who have had a stroke).
+Tube feeding Tube Feeding Tube feeding may be used to feed people whose digestive tract is functioning normally but who cannot eat enough to meet their nutritional needs.
+Such people include those with the following... read more (enteral nutrition) may be used to feed people whose digestive tract is functioning normally if they cannot eat enough to meet their nutritional needs (such as people with severe burns) or if they cannot swallow (such as some people who have had a stroke).

-Food given through a tube (enteral nutrition) should contain all the nutrients a person needs.
+Food given through a tube should contain all the nutrients a person needs.
 Special solutions, including some for people with specific needs (such as restricted fluid intake), are available.
 Or, solid foods may be processed and given through a nasogastric tube.
 Tube feedings may be given slowly and continuously or in a larger amount (called a bolus) every few hours.

-Tube feeding causes many problems, and the problems may be life threatening:
+Tube feeding causes many problems, and the problems may be life threatening.